Policy Evaluation during a Pandemic: Application: Effects of Shelter-in-Place Orders on Covid-19 Cases and Travel

-On the other hand, our results on the effect of SIPOs on travel are more similar to existing estimates (\citet{goolsbee-syverson-2021}).
-Since the primary channel through which SIPOs would likely reduce Covid-19 cases is through reducing travel/contact with other individuals, it seems reasonable to simultaneously estimate relatively small (but statistically significant) effects of SIPOs on travel coinciding with small (and not statistically significant) effects of SIPOs on the number of Covid-19 cases; but harder to rationalize SIPOs strongly decreasing Covid-19 cases while having only a small effect on travel.
+Our results, especially those about the effect of SIPOs on the number of Covid-19 cases, are substantially different from existing estimates, and it is worth making a few additional comments.
+First, our results on the effect of SIPOs on travel are more similar to existing estimates (e.g., \citet{goolsbee-syverson-2021}).
+Since the primary channel through which SIPOs would likely reduce Covid-19 cases is through reducing travel/contact with other individuals, it seems reasonable to simultaneously estimate relatively small effects of SIPOs on travel coinciding with small effects of SIPOs on the number of Covid-19 cases; but harder to rationalize SIPOs strongly decreasing Covid-19 cases while having only a small effect on travel.